Nnisik/photo-album/README.md

 ## Known Issues
 ### UI
+* behind like-buttons checkbox is visible
-* Mobile version have no "Add new form"
+* Mobile version
-* Create button in Form "Add new" disappears with a delay
+	* make wish for into screen width
+	* Form «Add new» doesn't appear after pressing Button «Add new» on main screen

 ### Optimisation
 * Switching from IDs to classes for like buttons to enhance flexibility.
 * Validation of JSON data before use

 ## Future Improvements
+### Core features
+* delete elements
+*

 ### UI
+<i>currently now changes planned, maybe add some later, maybe...</i>
 ### Optimisation
 * set Node.js server with DB
 * Enhance error handlin